 - to be able to annotate a diagram showing the adaptations of a chloroplast to its function.

-This topic covers the way enzyme pathways form a cell's metabolism as well as specific examples of these pathways.
-The action of enzymes and their substrates is required as well as the way in which competitive and non-competitive inhibitors change the rate
+This topic covers the way enzyme pathways form a cell's metabolism and specific examples of these pathways.
+The action of enzymes and their substrates is required, competitive and non-competitive inhibitors as well as calculating rate of reaction.

 This topic looks at the details of glycolysis, the link reaction and the krebs cycle.
 The structure of mitochondria is related to its function and the amazing process of chemiosmosis is outlined leading to the production of water and ATP.